junxit/us-congress-bills-110/bill.md

 No funds made available by any Act of Congress shall be obligated or expended for a purpose as follows:

-- **(1)** to establish any military installation or base for the purpose of providing for the permanent stationing of United States Armed Forces in Iraq; and
+- **(1)** To establish any military installation or base for the purpose of providing for the permanent stationing of United States Armed Forces in Iraq.
-- **(2)** to exercise United States economic control of the oil resources of Iraq.
+- **(2)** To exercise United States economic control of the oil resources of Iraq.